YoloNomy/YoloNomy.github.io/_cosmo/cosmo/astro-obs.md

 - **a parsec (pc)**: parallax second.
 - **a lightyear (Ly)**: $1 {\rm Ly} = c \times 1{\rm yr}$.

-The parallax method can be used only for nearby star (otherwise the effect is too small to be seen and the star becomes a "background star"), with an upper limit of $\sim 400 Ly$.
+The parallax method can be used only for nearby star (otherwise the effect is too small to be seen and the star becomes a "background star"), with an upper limit of $\sim 400 \text{ Ly}$.

 **Exercice: The parallaxe of Sirius is measured to be 374 milli arcseconds (mas).
 Infer its distance in meters, parsec and light years.**
 <details>